-As a Product Developer, Studio Manager, General Manager, Founder, and COO, I successfully built and managed creative consumer software development and publishing studios, from startup to 300+ employees.
+In my previous career as a Producer, Product Manager, Studio Manager, and Startup Founder, I successfully built and managed creative consumer software development teams and publishing studios, from startup to 300+ employees.

-In 2006, I joined NCSOFT, a leading massively multiplayer online gaming publisher, known for such titles as Aion, Guild Wars, Lineage, and City of Heroes.
-As Director of Business Development, my responsibilities included exploring new business relationships, IP licensing opportunities, game studio partnerships, and game metrics as a business intelligence tool.
+In 2006, I joined NCSOFT, a leading online gaming publisher.
+As Director of Business Development, my responsibilities included exploring new business relationships, IP licensing, game studio partnerships, and game metrics as a business intelligence tool.

-I joined the Capital Factory in 2017, an Austin-based, Certified B-Corp, technology startup incubator and co-working space.
+I joined the Capital Factory in 2017, a Certified B-Corp, technology incubator and co-working space.
 As a volunteer Mentor at the Capital Factory, I provide guidance to startups in the areas of values-based company culture & purpose, product development, operations, and funding.
-I was honored to receive the #1 Rated Capital Factory Mentor Award for 2018.
+I was honored to receive the Mentor of the Year Award for 2018.

 Dallas got his first computer in 1980, an Apple II+ system, while working as a field engineer for Brown & Root Construction.
 Within months he was leasing the computer system, along with specially designed engineering software he developed, to Brown & Root.